City has settled $23M in Westboro bus crash claims, but more remain | CBC News

 Process emotionally devastating, lawyer says

-All of the lawyers reached for comment by CBC commended the outside council hired by the city for being both cooperative and professional throughout the negotiations.
+All of the lawyers reached for comment by CBC commended the outside council hired by the city for being both co-operative and professional.

 "It could be quite devastating," Yegendorf said.
 "It's a very, very emotionally draining experience for the plaintiffs."